IBM/dbb-git-migration-modeler/README.md

 ##### Generating Property files

-The [Property Generation script (4-generateProperties.sh)](./src/scripts/4-generateProperties.sh) requires two parameters:
+The [Property Generation script (4-generateProperties.sh)](./src/scripts/4-generateProperties.sh) requires the parameter to DBB Migration Modeler configuration file.

+It retrieves the configiration for
 * The path to the [Types Configurations file](./samples/typesConfigurations.yaml)
 * The path to an original *dbb-zAppBuild* instance, that will be copied and customized during this phase